mosait/Drone_Data_Analyzer/README.md

 ```

 The backend runs on `http://localhost:8000/`.
-Then navigate to `http://localhost:5173/` to access the application.
+Navigate to `http://localhost:5173/` to access the application.

 ## Data Formats